• Skip to primary navigation

 Best sauteed onions are served here quite simply on their own.

-💭 Angela's Tips & Recipe Notes
+💭 Angela's Pro Tips & Recipe Notes

 • Don’t overcook.
 Cooking much longer than listed here will either lead to burning or caramelized onions.
-The latter is also delicious but has a different, sweeter taste than sauteed and are the texture of jam.
+The latter is also delicious but has a different, sweeter taste than sauteed and is the texture of jam.

 • Cut onions however you want them.
 There is no rule about how you should cut onions to saute.
 The steps for doing so are the same.

 • Add butter.
 If you’d like to add butter for flavor, add it towards the end of cooking.
 As mentioned above, butter can make the onions cook faster and burn if not careful.
-Towards the end, it will just serve to add flavor.
+Toward the end, it will just serve to add flavor.

 🥡 Storing & Reheating